user00011001/Sudoku/README.md

 # Sudoku Terminal Game

-A simple Sudoku game that can be played in the terminal.
+A simple Sudoku game.
 This game allows users to choose a difficulty level and play a randomly generated Sudoku puzzle.

 ## Requirements